- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 - MCOS (Multiple Components One System) is only supported if all databases running on the hosts are replicated and the replication is always to the same secondary node (for Scale-Up only)

 Check the SAP Note 2235581 for certified/supported combinations of RHEL and SAP HANA releases.

-Multitier System Replication is only supported for SAP HANA Scale-Up HA setups and is possible only when the additional 3rd SAP HANA instances are not managed by an HA cluster.
-The HANA instance running outside of cluster will require manual registration whenever the takeover of SAP HANA roles in cluster happens.
+Multitier System Replication is supported for SAP HANA Scale-Up and SAP HANA Scale-Out System Replication HA setups, and is only possible if additional SAP HANA instances are not managed by an HA cluster.
+The HANA instances running outside of the cluster must be registered manually and re-registered after each takeover.

 The following conditions apply for Red Hat to provide support:

 - 2-Node clusters are supported for SAP HANA Scale-Up System Replication environments.

-- Users and groups used by SAP HANA must be identically defined on both nodes (use same UIDs/GIDs, home directories, ...).
+- Users and groups used by SAP HANA must be identically defined on all nodes (use the same UIDs/GIDs, home directories, ...).

 - The SAP HANA instances on all nodes must be configured with the same SID..

 - Using Full Sync Replication is possible, but due to the way Full Sync Replication works some functionality of the cluster will be restricted (for example the automatic start of the HANA instances on both nodes when the cluster is started will not work and the HANA instance on the secondary node will have to be started manually for the cluster to be able to resume operation if Full Sync Replication is enabled.).
 To check Full Sync Replication state you can run command